fncbook/fnc/julia/setup.md

 Now you enter `add FNCFunctions` and press `Enter`.
 This will install the functions that are used in this book.
 It may take a few minutes to download and install everything.
 This is a one-time operation.

-When you are done with package management, type {kdb}`delete` or a backspace to return to the normal Julia prompt.
+When you are done with package management, type {kbd}`delete` or a backspace to return to the normal Julia prompt.

 ## Using packages